 On the other hand, if you tend to get in the mood only after you start kissing or touching, that’s responsive desire.

-• Worrying about how to say “thanks but no thanks” when kissing and touching doesn’t work its usual magic
+• Worrying about how to say “thanks but no thanks” when kissing and touching don’t work their usual magic (especially if you’ve got stuck in a painful cycle of rejection

 This sometimes leads women to avoid the very physical contact they need in order to feel desire.
-Thus creating a vicious cycle.
+Thus creating a vicious cycle where neither partner is getting their needs for emotional or physical intimacy met.

-If this sounds familiar, tell your partner about what you’ve learned (e.g. by sharing this blog).
+If this sounds familiar, tell your partner about what you’ve learned (e.g. by sharing this blog post).
 And tell them that you suspect one of you might experience more responsive desire.

 Do you want to learn more about sexual desire and communication?
 Check out my sex after kids workbook, Back In The Sack.